jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 The non-dimensionalization is itself frequency-independent (the `c_NonDimensionalScales` time scale is $1/\sqrt{\pi G \bar{\rho}}$ for the bulk density $\bar{\rho}$, not $1/\omega$), so the only quantities that change between calls at different frequencies are the complex moduli and the shooting integration.

 1. Validates `eos_solved` and `tidalpy_config_ptr`.
-2. If the cache does not match the current EOS grid/assumptions, `build_cache` captures (once): the non-dim radius/density/gravity/pressure/mass/moi arrays, per-layer metadata (solid/liquid, static, incompressible) and slice partitioning, the non-dim scalars (`G`, bulk density, surface pressure), and a reused `c_RadialSolutionStorage` whose internal `c_EOSSolution` arrays serve as the scratch buffers.
+2. If the cache does not match the current EOS grid/assumptions, `build_cache` captures (once), for the solver's layers (the world's layers, with a solid layer split at the edges of its molten stretches; `get_radial_segments()` lists the stretches and the providers map each solver layer back to its world layer): the non-dim radius/density/gravity/pressure/mass/moi arrays, per-layer metadata (solid/liquid, static, incompressible) and slice partitioning, the non-dim scalars (`G`, bulk density, surface pressure), and a reused `c_RadialSolutionStorage` whose internal `c_EOSSolution` arrays serve as the scratch buffers.
 The cache is invalidated automatically whenever `solve_eos` re-runs.
 3. Per call: the world installs a material-state provider (`c_EOSSolution::MaterialEval`, a type-erased callable carrying that solve's frequency) that the shooting solve calls for density and the complex moduli at each integration radius, and also fills the dimensional moduli scratch at the slice radii for the propagation-matrix method and the array outputs.
 The helper non-dimensionalizes the scratch in place, re-applies the cached non-dim structure arrays via `inject_from_world_eos`, and runs the selected solver.
 4. Re-dimensionalizes the y-solution, restores the SI surface gravity, and calls `c_RadialSolutionStorage::find_love()`.